esdurmus/esin/index.md

 Hi!
 I am Esin Durmus.
 I am a Postdoctoral Scholar at Stanford NLP group working with  <a href="https://thashim.github.io/">Tatsunori Hashimoto</a> and <a href="https://web.stanford.edu/~jurafsky/"> Dan Jurafsky</a>.
 I received my PhD from Cornell University where I was advised by <a href="https://www.cs.cornell.edu/home/cardie/">Claire Cardie</a>.

 My research interests lie at the intersection of Natural Language Processing, Machine Learning, and Computational Social Science.
-I am interested in developing evaluation methods and metrics to study the reliability and social impact of NLP/AI systems.
-I also explore social applications of NLP, such as understanding the dynamics of persuasion and characteristics of constructive race conversations on social media platforms.
+I am interested in developing evaluation methods and metrics to study the **reliability** and **social impact of NLP/AI systems**.
+I also explore **social applications of NLP**, such as understanding the dynamics of persuasion and characteristics of constructive race conversations on social media platforms.

 <h2>News</h2>
 <ul>